Working from your practice in New Zealand

 - The Law Society of England & Wales

-- Qualified Lawyers Transfer Test (QLTT) - this site contains full information related to the QLTT including the course programme (written and on-line), test venues and FAQs.
+- Qualified Lawyers Transfer Test (QLTS) — this site contains information related to the QLTS including the course programme (written and online), test venues and FAQs.

 Certificate of Standing